freetown113/img-to-img-translation/README.md

 # img-to-img-translation project

-## To launch the project
+## To launch the project:
-### You are strictly advised to create container from docker file or with docker compose service from Docker directory.
+It's strictly advisable to create a container from docker file or with docker compose from the Docker directory.

 In environment do the follow:
 ```